nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-2-1 v1-2-0

-Only secure applications can use |BLE|
-  Bluetooth LE cannot be used in a non-secure application, for example, an application built for the ``nrf5340_dk_nrf5340_cpuappns`` board.
+Only secure applications can use Bluetooth LE Bluetooth LE cannot be used in a non-secure application, for example, an application built for the ``nrf5340_dk_nrf5340_cpuappns`` board.

   **Workaround:** Use the ``nrf5340_dk_nrf5340_cpuapp`` board instead.